DatabaseManagementTermProject/listify/README.md

 # General Information

-This is a database management term project which is meant to be a database-driven web-based application.
+This is a database management course term project which is meant to be a database-driven web-based application.

 # Technologies